MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/add-default-install-scope.md

 ---
 # Configure default options for Teams app

 It’s common for an app to support multiple scenarios in Microsoft Teams, but you might have designed it with a specific scope and capability in mind.
-For example, if your app is primarily intended for use within a team or channel, you can ensure that users only view that specific scope in the Microsoft Teams Store and install in the respective scope.
+For example, if your app is primarily intended for use within a team or channel, you can ensure that users only view that specific scope when they install your app from Microsoft Teams Store.

 When the user selects an app to install from Teams Store, a dialog to select the install scope appears.